 Eczema is a common skin condition that causes a rash, patchiness, redness, and itchiness.
 It can appear on many different parts of the body.
 There are many forms of eczema, and it is important to understand which type is affecting your skin.

 What makes me an expert in such a widely known but incurable disease?
 Unfortunately, I have battled eczema since the third grade.
 I was not born with this condition, but I developed it after I was exposed to unknown chemicals at a young age.
 As I've aged, my skin condition has worsened.

 There are multiple kinds of eczema and depending on the type of eczema you have, you will be able to determine the proper skin care that would need to be used

-This is the most common form of eczema that affects the majority of those who has eczema.
-This form of eczema usually begins during infant or childhood years but it could affect anyone at any age.
+This is the most common form of eczema that affects the majority of those who have eczema.
+This form of eczema usually begins during infancy or childhood years but it can affect anyone at any age.
 Atopic dermatitis usually affects those who have:

 - Asthma or hay fever